himanshu25122002/himanshu-kumar-bhagat/README.md

 - [ ] Confirm the Google Drive resume/Research CV links in `lib/data.ts` are set to "Anyone with the link can view."
 - [ ] Confirm all six project GitHub repositories are public.
-- [ ] Add a custom domain in Vercel's project settings if you have one (optional).
 - [ ] Swap `app/icon.svg` for a custom favicon/logo if you'd like something more personal — it's a plain "HB" monogram placeholder right now.
-- [ ] Re-check the LESA DOI before sharing the live link widely (this was flagged during resume review as worth double-checking against IEEE Xplore directly).

 ## Notes on content accuracy